 Statement Language standard Brief description ASSIGN F77 Assigns a statement label to a variable.
 Note: This statement is a deleted feature in the Fortran standard, but remains supported in the Arm Fortran Compiler.
 ASSOCIATE F2003 Associates a name either with a variable or with the value of an expression, while in a block.
 ASYNCHRONOUS F77 Warns the compiler that incorrect results might occur for optimizations involving movement of code across wait statements, or statements that cause wait operations.
 BACKSPACE F77 Positions the file that is connected to the specified unit, to before the preceding record.
 BLOCK F08 Indicates where a BLOCK construct starts.
 The BLOCK construct defines an executable block of statements or constructs that can contain declarations.
 This allows you to declare variables closer to where they are used in your code.
 Note: To retain the status and value of a local variable of a BLOCK construct after the block ends, use the SAVE attribute.
 SAVE-ed statements external to a block do not affect the local variables used internally in a block.
 Control can not be transferred into a block from outside the block, except when the return is from a procedure call.
 Transfers in or out of the block are permitted.
-Syntax <optional-name> BLOCK <optional-specification-part> !
-One or more specification state\ ments <statement-block> !
-Zero or more statements or con\ structs END BLOCK <optional-name></optional-name></statement-block></optional-specification-part></optional-name> The following specification statements are not permitted: COMMON EQUIVALENCE EQUIVALENCE IMPLICIT • INTENT NAMELIST • OPTIONAL SUBROUTINE • VALUE
+Syntax <optional-name> BLOCK <optional-specification- part=""> !
+One or more specification statements <statement-block> !
+Zero or more statements or constructs END BLOCK <optional-name></optional-name></statement-block></optional-specification-></optional-name> The following specification statements are not permitted: • COMMON EQUIVALENCE ANDLIGIT TO THE PROPERTY OF IMPLICIT INITENIT INTENT NAMELIST OPTIONAL SUBROUTINE • VALUE